FlowFuse/flowfuse/docs/user/migration.md

 There are 2 options available:

-Firstly you can walk through your flows manually  and check any credential fields, then make sure you have access to the information in another source.
+Firstly you can walk through your flows manually and check any credential fields, then make sure you have access to the credentials in another source.

 Follow the instructions at <https://www.hardill.me.uk/wordpress/2021/02/17/viewing-node-red-credentials/> if you have access to the command line for the node-red install.